ofirbenesh/backend/README.md

 $ cd backend
 $ npm start

-# For running the Client - go back to this repository
+# For running the Client - go back to the frontend repository
 $ cd catalog-dashboard
 $ npm start
 ```